netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.6-external-libraries-linking.md

 It will be much easier to change their code while they are linked dynamically.

 ### Example of dynamically linked library
-Application is using external library to check multiple anti-tampering defenses.
+Application is using an external library to check multiple anti-tampering defenses.

 Library is dynamically linked to the project and stores it as separate directory and binary file: